AI4Finance-Foundation/FinRL/README.md

 ## Project Contributors

-FinRL® is an open-source financial reinforcement learning framework developed by contributors from the AI4Finance community and maintained by the AI4Finance Foundation..
+FinRL® is an open-source financial reinforcement learning framework developed by contributors from the AI4Finance community and maintained by the AI4Finance Foundation.

 Key contributors include: